PNet -- A Deep Learning Based Photometry and Astrometry Bayesian Framework: acknowledgments

-Peng Jia would like to thank Professor Zhaohui Shang from National Astronomical Observatories, Professor Jian Ge from Shanghai Astronomical Observatory, Professor Rongyu Sun from Purple Mountain Observatory, Dr. Huigen Liu from Nanjing University, Dr. Chengyuan Li and Dr. Bo Ma from Sun Yat-Sen University who provide very helpful suggestions for this paper.
-This work is supported by National Natural Science Foundation of China (NSFC) (12173027 and 12173062).
-We acknowledge the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A01 and CMS-CSST-2021-B12 .
-We acknowledge the science research grants from the Square Kilometre Array (SKA) Project with NO. 2020SKA0110102.
-Peng Jia acknowledges the French National Research Agency (ANR) to support this work through the ANR APPLY (grant ANR-19-CE31-0011) coordinated by B. Neichel. \\
+First, we express our gratitude to the reviewer, whose valuable feedback and guidance over the course of more than two years have significantly contributed to the improvement of our method.
+Peng Jia would like to thank Professor Zhaohui Shang from National Astronomical Observatories, Professor Jian Ge from Shanghai Astronomical Observatory, Professor Rongyu Sun from Purple Mountain Observatory, Professor Huigen Liu from Nanjing University, Professor Chengyuan Li and Professor Bo Ma from Sun Yat-Sen University who provide very helpful suggestions for this paper.
+Furthermore, we would like to announce that the code utilized in this article will be made available in the PaperData repository, which is powered by China-VO, ensuring easy access for interested researchers.\\

+Furthermore, we express our gratitude for the generous financial support provided by the National Natural Science Foundation of China (NSFC) under grant numbers 12173027 and 12173062, as well as the Major Key Project of PCL.
+We also acknowledge the science research grants received from the China Manned Space Project with NO. CMS-CSST-2021-A01 and the Square Kilometre Array (SKA) Project with NO. 2020SKA0110102.
+Additionally, we extend our appreciation to the Civil Aerospace Technology Research Project (D050105) and the French National Research Agency (ANR) for their support in the form of the ANR APPLY grant (ANR-19-CE31-0011) coordinated by B. Neichel.\\